GoogleChrome/ip-protection/Masked-Domain-List.md

 aliyuncs.com                                     | AlibabaGroup                                                   | Not Impacted By Script Blocking
 assets.alicdn.com                                | AlibabaGroup                                                   | Not Impacted By Script Blocking
 g.alicdn.com                                     | AlibabaGroup                                                   | Entire Domain Blocked
-g.lazcdn.com                                     | AlibabaGroup                                                   | Entire Domain Blocked
+g.lazcdn.com                                     | AlibabaGroup                                                   | Some URLs are Blocked
 o.alicdn.com                                     | AlibabaGroup                                                   | Some URLs are Blocked
 websitealive.com                                 | Alive5                                                         | Not Impacted By Script Blocking
 websitealive0.com                                | Alive5                                                         | Not Impacted By Script Blocking